 A sunpipe, or a sun tunnel, is the ideal solution for any room in your home that has no windows – or is light-starved – and would benefit from a good dose of natural daylight.
 This might be an en-suite bathroom, a utility room or a hallway with no exterior walls.

 In our guide to sunpipes, experienced renovator Michael Holmes explains how a sunpipe can be used to bring extra light into your rooms.

-Find out more about maximising light in your home in our guide.
+Find out more about how to add natural light to a room in our specialist guide.

 What is a sunpipe or sun tunnel?